Welcome to the United Nations

 Survey, Marking and Clearance

-Thanks to UNMAS advocacy efforts, surveying, marking and clearance of explosive ordnance are identified as priorities in the 2022-23 Humanitarian Response Plan (HRP).
+Thanks to UNMAS advocacy efforts, survey, marking and clearance of EO are identified as priorities in the 2022-23 Humanitarian Response Plan.
 Survey and clearance are the only way to define the extent of contamination, identify, mark and fully remove the EO threat.
-The non-technical survey (NTS) includes desk assessments, analysis of historical records, and community liaison to collect and verify information about EO contamination, as precursor to technical survey and clearance.
-Through technical surveys (TS), UNMAS confirms physically the absence/presence of EO, marks and records the areas where EO contamination is found.
-It is the only way to fully remove the EO threat, as it ensures the removal and/or destruction of EO in a specified area, to a specified depth and other agreed parameters, and releases the decontaminated land to the community.
-Clearance has multiple methods and techniques; including manual, mechanical, and battle area clearance (BAC).
+The non-technical survey (NTS) includes desk assessments, analysis of historical records, and community liaison to collect and verify information about contamination, as a precursor to technical survey and clearance.
+Through technical surveys (TS), UNMAS physically confirms the absence/presence of EO, marks and records the areas where contamination is found.
+Clearance is the only way to fully remove the EO threat, as it ensures its removal and/or destruction in a specified area, and releases the land safely back to the community.

 Victim Assistance

-To ensure sustainability of VA interventions and that no one is left behind, UNMAS connects between authorities and humanitarian actors, maps services for persons with disabilities, establishes specialised referral pathways, and promotes VA and disability concepts and standards.
-In 2020, UNMAS developed a VA framework as a foundation to initiate VA within Syria; including: 1) collection and analysis of data on EO incidents and victims, 2) analysis and release of reports and factsheets, 3) establishment of a referral system in coordination with the health, protection and other sectors, and 4) establishment of the Victim Assistance Working Group.
+To ensure sustainability of VA interventions and that no one is left behind, UNMAS connects between the relevant national institutions and humanitarian actors to map VA services for persons with disabilities, establish specialised referral pathways, and promote VA and disability concepts and standards.
+In 2020, UNMAS developed a VA framework as a foundation to initiate VA in Syria; including: 1) collection and analysis of data on EO incidents and victims, 2) analysis and release of reports and factsheets, 3) establishment of a referral system in coordination with the health, protection and other sectors, and 4) establishment of the Victim Assistance Working Group.

 FUNDING